toanalien/mongodb-backup-s3/README.md

 `DISABLE_CRON` - if set, it will skip setting up automated backups. good for when you want to use this container to seed a dev environment.

+`HEALTH_CHECK` - if set, it will send request to Health Check service.
 ## Restore from a backup

 To see the list of backups, you can run: